cypress-io/cypress-documentation/source/guides/getting-started/installing-cypress.md

 ## Automate Opening Cypress

-In order to run Cypress easily, we recommend having `npm` execute a simple script for you.
+In order to open Cypress easily, we recommend having `npm` execute a simple script for you.
 Do this by adding a `scripts` key to `package.json` with a nested key for the name of the script.
 For starters, name this script `cypress:open`, and have it simply call `cypress open`:

 ```json
 {